makise-homura/rumia/README.md

 available languages are `en_US` and `ru_RU`.
 The corresponding `language.$RUMIA_LANG` file must exist in `$PREFIX`.

+* `NAME_LENGTH` should be a length of computer's name column.
+If not defined, not numerical, or less than 8, defaults to 8.

 * `MARKER` should be a name of a marker file that makes a computer visible to RUMIA.
 Usually this is `temp_enabled`.
 For further information, see below for a meaning of `temp_enabled` file.